 Saturday as I was working outside on a glorious spring day out of nowhere came the words to an old Easter song by Irving Berlin that I remember from my childhood:

-“In your easter bonnet, with all the frills upon it,
+“In your Easter bonnet, with all the frills upon it,

-You’ll be the grandest lady in the easter parade.”
+You’ll be the grandest lady in the Easter parade.”

-And then I thought how typical of us, especially as women, particularly me, to make Easter about fashion and how we look.
+And then I thought how typical of us, especially as women, and particularly me, to make Easter about fashion and how we look.
 I loved making or buying adorable new dresses or little suits for my children for Easter Sunday.
-New clothes help us mark an occasion as set apart or special.
+New clothes help us set apart a special occasion.
 Nothing wrong with that.

-Christ is Risen!
+Christ is risen!